 In Nepal, IDP is partnering with USAID through the Long-Term Assistance and Services for Research (LASER) mechanism led by Purdue University to conduct a three-year evaluation of USAID inclusive education activities delivered by Reading for All (R4A) and its lead implementer, Humanity & Inclusion.
 Our evaluation, the Multi-Country Study on Inclusive Education (MCSIE), is the first major effort by USAID to investigate what works to improve the quality of education for learners with disabilities.
 We are leveraging this unique opportunity to derive lessons learned about what works to sustainably advance teaching and learning outcomes for children with disabilities in varying contexts.
 USAID and its partners will use this information to inform adaptations to its activities in Nepal and to plan for new inclusive education programming globally.

-- Conducting literature and policy reviews around the situation of disability-inclusive education in Nepal
+- Conducted literature and policy reviews around the situation of disability-inclusive education in Nepal

-- Implementing a comparative case study methodology to dig deeply on qualitative factors supporting or hindering access to and learning in inclusive instructional settings
+- Implemented a comparative case study methodology to dig deeply on qualitative factors supporting or hindering access to and learning in inclusive instructional settings

-- Mapping areas of intervention to include existing systems and actors engaged in disability inclusion in Nepal
+- Mapped areas of intervention to include existing systems and actors engaged in disability inclusion in Nepal

 Donor: USAID Prime: World Education, Inc. • Timeframe: Apr.
 2021 – July 2022